The following is a listing of the course improvements, projects, and other uses of funds during 2019:

 The plan moving forward is to continue with an aggressive aeration and sanding program to promote healthy turf, while slowly changing the profile of our soil, and spraying for root rot when conditions are optimal or as soon as we see a breakthrough.
 Also not having record breaking precipitation would really help as well.

 I greatly appreciate the patience and support everyone has given me, and I can assure you we are doing everything we can to make this course the best it can be, and we will continue to make progress and improvements!
 Thank you!

 We still have projects and goals that need to be addressed and require our attention and planning.
 The following is a list of those projects and goals we feel need attention in the near future:

 - Debt Reduction

 This year we will again include a line on every member’s dues statement giving them the opportunity to support the course by contributing to the Debt Reduction Fund.
 Money collected from this line will go towards assisting us in making our normal debt payments and hopefully beyond.
 We understand some can contribute more than others, but would encourage EVERY member to help out no matter the dollar amount.
 When you receive your dues statement, please consider doing your part and supporting your course.

 - Membership Numbers and Dues

-- Once again we saw an increase in our overall membership last year which is reflected in our increased membership revenue.
-We feel this is a reflection of the improved course conditions as well as the existing members recruiting new members, and bringing back previous ones.
+- Once again, we saw a slight increase in our overall membership last year which is reflected in our increased membership revenue.
+We feel this is a reflection of the improved course conditions as well as the existing members recruiting new members and bringing back previous ones.

-- The board has proposed to make a minimal increase of the membership rates for 2019 (as shown on the Proposed 2019 Dues/Fees).
+- The board has proposed no increase in the membership rates for 2020 (as shown on the Proposed 2020 Dues/Fees).

 - Open Cart Stalls